retsek860/Sudoku-Share/README.md

 Connecting to your MySQL database:

 In order for you to run this website on your own machine you must connected it to a MySQL database.
-The only file you need to change is /indludes/dbh.inc.php where you will need to update the credentials for your database Then, in the database you have connected to run the following command:
+The only file you need to change is /indludes/dbh.inc.php where you will need to update the credentials for your database.
+Then, in the database you have connected to run the following command:

 CREATE TABLE users (